spiral/docs/docs/en/framework/bootloaders.md

 }
 ```

-The Spiral Framework will automatically resolve and initialize the dependent bootloader before the depending bootloader
+Spiral will automatically resolve and initialize the dependent bootloader before the depending bootloader
 is initialized.

 Both of these approaches allow you to define dependent bootloaders in a declarative way, which can make it easier to